-By default, when you download something using Firefox, that download gets saved to the main Downloads folder for your user account (just like Chrome and Internet Explorer).
-If you’d rather Firefox save your download files somewhere else, it’s really easy to change the default save folder location.
+By default, when you download something using Mozilla Firefox, that download gets saved to the main Downloads folder for your user account.
+If you’d rather Firefox save your download files somewhere else, it’s easy to change the default save folder location.
 Here’s how to do it.

-In Firefox, click the “Open menu” button on the right side of the toolbar and then click “Options” on the drop-down menu.
+In Firefox, click the “Open menu” button on the right side of the toolbar and then click “Settings” in the drop-down menu.